jeffmoran/Appointment/README.md

 # Appointment

-A simple utility application for real estate to create and manage their appointments.
+A simple utility application for brokers to create and manage their appointments.

 ## Installation
 Provided that you have [CocoaPods](http://cocoapods.org) installed, please be sure to run